Date 1/18/26 (click the date for the digital OOS) 10:30 am

 For all Life is sacred

-Offering Alice
+Offering Kim

 Donations by check may be mailed to the church office.
 Electronic donations can be made online through the church website or by texting “give” to (412) 435-1050 and following the instructions.